General Resort Information

 I need to shop, NOW!
 OR -- I forgot to pack something real important!

 The Yacht Club's all-purpose store is Fittings and Fairings Clothes and Notions.
-It is open from 8 a.m. to 11 p.m.
+It is open from 8:30 a.m. to 11:30 p.m.
 This store offers a small but comprehensive collection of clothing, character merchandise, and sundries.
 Need a greeting card, maybe some soap, how about a toothbrush?
 They've got it.
 Did you forget your undershirts?
 Got a run in your pantyhose?
 A quick trip down to this first-floor store will satisfy your needs.
 Beware though, you may pay for forgetfulness!
 You won't find "el cheapo" clothing here.
-Those undershirts you forgot are Polo brand undershirts here.
-About $10 apiece!
+Those undershirts you forgot are Polo brand undershirts here and about $10 apiece!
 The Beach Club has a shop with similar items called Beach Club Marketplace.
 If Fittings and Fairings is out of stock, try there!
 Also if you are looking for cigarettes, each of the BC and YC shops has some behind one of the counters, so just ask a Cast Member.

 Need your clothes cleaned?